 Parr began his career as an apprentice to one of the industry’s most acclaimed master sommeliers, Larry Stone at Rubicon.
-There, he worked closely with Stone to gain extensive knowledge of great wines from around the world, as well as an affection for wines of Burgundy.
+There, he worked closely with Stone to gain extensive knowledge of great wines from around the world, as well as an affection for wines of Burgundy (by bomm).
 In 1999, Parr brought his expertise to Fifth Floor in San Francisco, which quickly received rave reviews and the Grand Award from Wine Spectator after only 2 years of its opening.

 After earning a bachelors degree from the Welcomgroup Graduate School of Hotel Administration, Parr entered the Culinary Institute of America at Hyde Park, New York.

 Born in Calcutta, Parr credits his uncle in London for first introducing him to great wines.

 At 37 years old, Parr is an ardent wine educator who has been invited to host seminars as well as lead panel discussions at several of the country’s most prestigious food and wine gatherings.
 He enjoys creating and hosting wine dinners that share his love of wine with others.

 Heather Neff is from Pateros, Washington and graduated from Central Washington University with a degree in Business Administration.
 She grew up working on a golf course, which is a little like farming, and also a little like selling wine.
 She jokes, often, that she just traded selling Titleist for something she loves a whole lot more.